aiuserbuhuicode/ulria/README.md

-# Unlearning Inversion Attacks

-This repository contains Python code for the inversion attack in machine unlearning in the paper "Learn What You Want to Unlearn: Unlearning Inversion Attacks against Machine Unlearning".

-The code has been tested under CUDA 11.8, Python 3.9.13 and Pytorch 2.0.1.

-There are two components in our code: preparation of the pretrained model (for learning and unlearning later) and data recovery/label inference for unlearned model.

 ## Part 1: Prepare the pretrained model
 Run the following command (with ResNet18 and STL-10 as example) to prepare the
 ```